Havana: 20th century

-Revolution

-The Cuban Revolution had domestic and international repercussions.
-In particular, it transformed Cuba–United States relations, although efforts to improve diplomatic relations have gained momentum in recent years such as the Cuban thaw.
-In the immediate aftermath of the revolution, Castro's government began a program of nationalization, centralization of the press and political consolidation that transformed Cuba's economy and civil society.
-The revolution also heralded an era of Cuban medical internationalism and Cuban intervention in foreign conflicts in Africa, Latin America, Southeast Asia, and the Middle East.
-Several rebellions occurred in the six years following 1959, mainly in the Escambray Mountains, which were defeated by the revolutionary government.

 After the revolution of 1959, the new government under Fidel Castro began to improve social services, public housing, and official buildings.
 Nevertheless, after Castro's abrupt expropriation of all private property and industry (May 1959 onwards) under a strong communist model backed by the Soviet Union followed by the U.S. embargo, shortages that affected Cuba in general hit Havana especially hard.
 By 1966–68, the Cuban government had nationalized all privately owned business entities in Cuba, down to "certain kinds of small retail forms of commerce" as per law No. 1076.

 An economic downturn occurred after the collapse of the Soviet Union in 1991.
-Soviet subsidies ended, representing billions of dollars which the Soviet Union had given the Cuban government.
+Soviet subsidies ended, representing billions of dollars that the Soviet Union had given the Cuban government.
 Many believed the revolutionary government would soon collapse, as happened to the Soviet satellite states of Eastern Europe.

+21st century

-After many years of economic struggle and prohibition, the socialist government has turned to tourism for revenue and has brought foreign investors to remodel the nationalized, former Manzana de Gomez building, and turn it into the Gran Hotel Manzana Kempinski La Habana, a new 5-star hotel attempting to develop a new hospitality industry.
+Tourism in Cuba has brought foreign investors to remodel the nationalized, former Manzana de Gomez building, and turn it into the Gran Hotel Manzana Kempinski La Habana, a new 5-star hotel attempting to develop a new hospitality industry.
 In Old Havana, a number of streets and squares have been rehabilitated in an effort to rebuild for tourists.
 But Old Havana is a large city, and the restoration efforts concentrate in all on less than 10% of its area.

+On the night of 27 January 2019, an unusually violent and destructive tornado ripped through Havana.
+The tornado killed eight people and injured over 190.
+It was assigned an official rating of EF4 on the Enhanced Fujita scale by the Cuban Meteorology Institute, making this the first F4 or EF4 tornado in Cuba since 1940.

 Administration

+Spanish Colony (1550 - 1601)

+The Havana City Council first started in 1550.

+In 1557, the Council voted to ban all freed black men from owning taverns, inns, selling tabaco, or wine.

+Captaincy General (1550 - 1898)

+Under the Captaincy General of Cuba, the Havana City Council existed.

+Republic of Cuba (1901 - 1959)

+After the Cuban War of Independence, Cuba created a new constitution in 1901.
+The Havana City Council was re-inaugrated on July 2, 1901.
+Alfredo Zayas was briefly appointed mayor, followed by the installment of Miguel Gener y Rincón, the acting Secretary of Justice of Cuba, after winning the 1900 Cuban local elections.

+In 1902, pending an investigation by Emilio Núñez, Gener was removed as mayor of Havana by Leonard Wood, after a vote of twenty-three out of twenty-five members of the City Council requested him to do so.

+1959 - 1989

+Under the Communist administration, the administrative makeup of the city was re-structured.